 - 1-2 Tbsp Icing sugar

 - Preheat oven up to 220C (425F).

-- Combine all ingredients except butter in the blender.
-Mix until very smooth texture and no lumps.
+- Combine all ingredients except ghee butter in the blender.
+Mix until a very smooth texture and no lumps.
 The batter may also be mixed by hand.

 - Add melted butter to the skillet (watch it so it does not burn), then add the batter to the pan.
-Bake in the oven for 20-25 minutes or until the pancake is puffed and golden brown.
+Transfer to a oven and bake for 20-25 minutes or until the pancake is puffed and golden brown.

 - Remove the pancake from oven.
 Drizzle with melted butter and lemon juice.
 Sprinkle with icing sugar.
 Cut into slices and serve immediately with a great dollop of delicious coconut yoghurt and lots of fresh berries.